rancher/docs/content/rancher/v2.x/en/installation/load-balancing-config/config-nginx/_index.md

 ---
-title: Configure NGINX
+title: Configure Nginx
 weight: 315
 ---
-# Configure NGINX
+# Configure Nginx

-NGINX is a popular application platform that can be used as a load balancer.
-Rancher supports use of NGINX with ngx_http_v2_module enabled, which isn't enabled by default.
-Use the following parameter when setting up NGINX to enable the module: `--with-http_v2_module`.
+Nginx is a popular application platform that can be used as a load balancer.
+Rancher supports use of Nginx with ngx_http_v2_module enabled, which isn't enabled by default.
+Use the following parameter when setting up Nginx to enable the module: `--with-http_v2_module`.

 >**Note:**
->- NGINX is not supported if you are using SSL passthrough.
+>- Nginx is not supported if you are using SSL passthrough.
 >- If you are using self-signed certificates, the certificate and key must be signed by same certificate authority as `cattle-keys-server`.

-After the server is running, use the code sample below as a template when setting up your NGINX config file.
+After the server is running, use the code sample below as a template when setting up your Nginx config file.
 Replace the variables with host names or IP addresses from your environment.

 ```
 upstream rancher {